How to Become a Surgeon

 How long does it take to become a surgeon?

 Aspiring surgeons spend between 13-18 years meeting the requirements to practice surgery in their desired specialty.
-Students must complete a four-year bachelor's degree and four years of medical school.
-Surgeons also spend at least five years in a residency program.
-Then, if they want to specialize further, surgeons must complete a fellowship of 1-3 years.
+You must complete a four-year bachelor’s degree and four years of medical school.
+You would also spend at least five years in a residency program.
+Then, if you want to specialize further, you must complete a fellowship of 1-3 years.

-Students may take longer to become surgeons if they take one or two years off between their bachelor's and medical degrees to accumulate field experience.
+It may take you longer to become surgeons if you take one or two years off between your bachelor’s and medical degrees to accumulate field experience.

 How many different types of surgeons are there?